 If your original request doesn't work, try some variations including omitting the word YouTube and also vary the text of the item you are searching for.
 A little persistence usually pays off.

 Siri can play music using many music streaming services, such as Apple Music, Amazon Music and Spotify.
 In order to be able to play specific tracks or albums you will need to be paying a subscription to these services.
 The Apple Music app is pre-installed on devices but you will need to install the relevant app if you want to use another music streaming service.
-The first time you ask Siri to play a piece of music or an album, it should ask which of the music apps on your device you want it to use.
-Once instructed, Siri will always play music using that app.
-Don't experiment with this setting since, according to one source, it can be changed only by totally deleting everything that Siri remembers about your preferences on your device by going to Siri Settings and deleting the device's Siri and dictation history.
-I have experimented with this a few times and it doesn't always allow me to reset the preferred music source.
-However, I did seem to be able to reset it by saying something like "play nowhere man using Apple Music".
+Siri may get confused from time to time about which streaming service to use.
+If you use BBC iPlayer, Siri may try to play music using it instead of your music streaming service.
+This shouldn't be a problem, just use something like "Play Blackbird using Apple Music".

-The commands you can use to play music are fairly natural, for example:
+The commands you can use to play music using Apple Music are fairly natural but commands will vary between streaming services; here are some to try:

 "Play Let it Be"